-Students learn chromatic harmony (borrowed chords, augmented sixths, Neapolitan sixths, etc.) through voice leading and analysis examples, as well as both small and large formal structures.
-Students will also demonstrate competence of chromatic harmonic patterns on the keyboard.
-This course contains a significant writing component.
-The course is to be taken concurrently with a corresponding Aural Skills course that is taught by the same instructor.
+Students study chromatic harmony (borrowed chords, augmented sixths, Neapolitan sixths, etc.) through voice leading and analysis examples, as well as formal structures.
+The course is intended to be taken concurrently with a corresponding aural skills course that is taught by the same instructor.
 Prerequisite: Successful completion of MUS 1212.
 (Fall)

-2122 Aural Skills III 2 Students study diatonic and chromatic harmony (borrow chords, secondary functions) through melodic and harmonic dictation and through sight singing examples.
-Rhythmic dictation includes syncopation in both simple and compound meter.
-The course is to be taken concurrently with a corresponding Theory course that is taught by the same instructor.
+2122 Aural Skills III

+Students study diatonic harmony, chromatic harmony (borrowed chords, secondary functions), and modulation through dictation and singing.
+A significant portion of the course will focus on form through contextual listening activities of excerpts from the common practice era.
+The course is intended to be taken concurrently with a corresponding theory course that is taught by the same instructor.
 Prerequisite: Successful completion of MUS 1222.
 (Fall)